 - 1 teaspoon ground cumin

-- 1 tablespoon Tabasco or other hot pepper sauce, or ¼ teaspoon cayenne powder
+- 1 tablespoon Tabasco or use ¼ teaspoon cayenne powder

-- 1 (15 oz) can small red beans or kidney beans , drained and rinsed
+- 15 ounce can of small red beans or kidney beans , drained and rinsed

 - salt to taste

-- sour cream, pico de gallo, shredded cheese, chopped cilantro, and diced avocado
+optional accompaniments: sour cream, shredded cheese, chopped cilantro, and diced avocado

 - Place water in a small saucepan and bring to a boil over high heat.
-Reduce heat to low, add the bulgur, stir well, cover and simmer gently until cooked but still chewy (about 5-7 minutes).
+Reduce heat to low, add the ½ cup bulgur, stir well, and cover with a lid.
+Simmer gently until cooked, but still chewy (about 15 minutes).

-- While the bulgur is cooking, heat the olive oil in a large saucepan over medium-high heat.
-Sauté the onions until slightly soft (about 2-3 minutes).
-Add the garlic, chili powder, cumin, and Tabasco or cayenne.
-Cook for another 1-2 minutes.
-Add red bell peppers and sauté for 2-3 minutes.
+- While the bulgur is cooking, heat the olive oil in a large pot over medium-high heat.
+Sauté 1 large chopped onion until slightly soft (about 3 minutes).

-- Put desired amount of Frito corn chips in a bowl and cover with chili.
+- Divide the amount of corn chips between 4 bowls and cover with a generous portion of chili.

-- Top with sour cream, cilantro, avocado, cheese, and pico de gallo, if desired.
+- Top with sour cream, cilantro, avocado, cheese, and pico de gallo.